Leo3418/leo3418.github.io/collections/_posts/en/2021-07-18-find-leaf-packages.md

 {% include asciinema-player.html name="match-atom.cast" poster="npt:7.4" %}

-Because both calling external programs and more sophisticated data structures such as associative arrays are required to implement the algorithms, I chose Python, a programming language I know that can be used to complete both tasks easily, to write the program.
+Because both calls to external programs and use of more sophisticated data structures such as associative arrays are required to implement the algorithms, I chose Python, a programming language I know that can be used to complete both tasks easily, to write the program.
 The following code implements the second leaf package search algorithm.
 There are a few things to note here:

 1. The dependency graph is never created or re-created in this Python program.
    As mentioned above, `portageq` and `equery` already provide functionalities